franck-benault/microbench-java/README.md

 For the following result, be careful with the cost of the initialization of the object.
 So we have to cache some object to avoid useless and costly initialization.
+You can see that the frameworks using introspection are less efficient.

 Framework | Performance (op/s) | % with Fill input  |  Comment
 --- | --- | --- | ---